 This institute collects, analyzes, and advocates for the use of health data in policy decisions across the globe.
-Search for datasets, view visualizations about that data, and see snapshots of health in different areas of the world.
+Search for datasets, access visualizations about that data, and access snapshots of health in different areas of the world.
 The research topics covered vary from year to year.
 From UW Medicine at the University of Washington.

 Also known as GHDx, this site helps you locate freely-available raw datasets you can download about health in different parts of the world.
 Search by topic ("keyword"), organization, series, or location.
 Use RSS feeds to learn about new datasets that are added about your topic of interest.
 From the Institute of Health Metrics and Evaluation at UW Medicine.

 Learn more NCHS's surveys and datasets.
-Click on the "Summary of Current Surveys and Data Systems" to download a PDF with overviews of their surveys.
+Click on the "Summary of Current Surveys" to download a PDF with overviews of their surveys.
 The tables in the PDF summarize the kind of data available, the data collection methods, how frequently the data is collected, and other information that will help you decide if you should use their data.

 "Wide-ranging Online Data for Epidemiologic Research (Wonder) - an easy-to-use, menu-driven system that makes the information resources of the Centers for Disease Control and Prevention (CDC) available to public health professionals and the public at large.
 It provides access to a wide array of public health information."